Hazel M. Johnson: Legacy

 Johnson was given the 1992 President's Environment and Conservation Challenge award in recognition of her environmental justice work.
 In 2004 sociologist David Naguib Pellow credited Johnson and the People for Community Recovery with putting "the South Side of Chicago on the radar screen for activists and policy makers around the United States who are concerned about environmental racism."
 Of her work Johnson explained: "It's all very well to embrace saving the rain forests and conserving endangered animal species, but such global initiatives don't even begin to impact communities inhabited by people of color."

 On January 12, 2011, the Illinois General Assembly, by way of a house joint resolution, designated "the portion of 130th Street from the Bishop Ford Freeway to State Street in Chicago as the "Hazel Johnson EJ Way".
 The naming of the stretch was officially celebrated during a ribbon cutting ceremony on September 15, 2016.

+Hazel M. Johnson’s legacy continues through the ongoing work of People for Community Recovery, now led by her daughter Cheryl Johnson.
+Hazel's advocacy helped establish environmental justice as a nationally recognized movement, paving the way for future legislation and community-based activism.
+In 2021, U.S. Congressman Bobby Rush introduced legislation to designate April as “Hazel Johnson Environmental Justice Month” and posthumously awarded her the Presidential Medal of Freedom in recognition of her life’s work.
+Her contributions helped transform the environmental movement into a broader struggle for racial and economic equity, and her story remains a foundational part of environmental justice history in the United States.